 Consider your exit strategy if your personal relationship sours

-You can decide now, which of these options to pursue or you can leave them as open choices with no present provision.
+You can decide now about which of these options to pursue or you can leave them as open choices with no present provision.
 However, you should plan for exit, whether intentional or not.

-- your company may buy back your shares.
-This can be controlled in your shareholders’ agreement, where the company will be a party.
+This can be controlled in your shareholders’ agreement, where the company is a party.
 Valuation formulae can be included.

 The basis of the document is to provide as many reasonable checks and balances as possible.
 You should also look at putting in place a shareholders’ agreement as mentioned above.